jmz7v/elysium/README.md

 # Elysium

-React boilerplate
+Provide a solid base to make easy to create new React projects

 ## Project Goals
-Provide a solid base to new React projects, no Redux, no PostCSS...
+No Redux, no PostCSS...
 Just a component renderer based on routes with forms, api connections and a nice UI

 ## Setup
 Clone the repo, cd into it and execute